Lee Eun-young (footballer)

-Lee Eun-young (Korean: 이은영) is a South Korean footballer who plays as a forward for WK League club Changnyeong WFC and as a defender for the South Korean national team.
+Lee Eun-young (Korean: 이은영) is a South Korean footballer who plays as a forward for Toppserien club Molde FK and as a defender for the South Korean national team.

 Early life

 Lee was born in the southern city of Changwon.
 She began playing football for fun in the second grade of elementary school and was inspired by the South Korean team that won the 2010 U-17 Women's World Cup.
 She started taking football more seriously after a coach at her school's after-school football programme recognised her talent and encouraged her to join a local club.
 After graduating from high school, Lee continued to play football as a student at Korea University.

 Club career

 She was the first player to be selected in the 2024 WK League draft, signing a three-year contract with Changnyeong WFC.
-In her debut season she made 28 appearances, scoring three goals, and was awarded the 'Best new player' award at the 2024 Korean Women's Football Awards.
+In her debut season, she made 28 appearances, scoring three goals, and was awarded the Best New Player award at the 2024 Korean Women's Football Awards.

+In February 2026, Lee signed a two-and-a-half-year contract with Norwegian Toppserien side Molde FK, becoming the club's second South Korean player after Jeon Yu-gyeong.
+This was her first signing with a club outside South Korea.